supawarin/kubernetes_ci4/README.md

 ### 4. Rename `env` to `.env`

-   chang CI_ENVIRONMENT = "production"  to CI_ENVIRONMENT = "production"
+   chang CI_ENVIRONMENT = "production"  to CI_ENVIRONMENT = "development"
    and tailor for your app, specifically the baseURL and any database settings.